Chachapoyas is the capital of the Amazon region. It is located at 2 335 m above sea level; an altitude that does not require special acclimation.

 After having visited Kuelap and Gocta, you can also do a day of “History and Museum” discovering the Mausoleums of Revash and visiting the Museum of Leymebamba, the only museum in Peru, where you will be able to learn a bit more about the Chachapoyas.
 The fourth day you could do a tour around the awesome Sarcophagi of Karajia and the Caves of Quiocta.

-If you stay a week, you can enjoy it: of course, you are going to do the excursions mentioned above, but you will have more time to travel at your own pace.
+If you stay a week, you have enough time to enjoy everything the region has to offer: of course, you are going to do the excursions mentioned above, but you will have more time to travel at your own pace.
 Not on group tours, but keep going on your own (either by public transportation or by hiring a private driver and local guides on the place).

 Sleep in the villages and meet the local people.
-Visit the workshop of the artist Miguel Huaman of Leymebamba and spend time with woman weavers to learn how to make beautiful Andean textiles.
+Visit the workshop of the artist Miguel Huaman of Leymebamba and spend time with the weaving women to learn how to make beautiful Andean textiles.

 Our complete article to discover the canyoning in the Amazonas region.

-Day 7: Do a city tour around Chachapoyas.
-Then stroll around the city, take a tour in the local market, taste exotic and unknown fruits.
+- Day 7: Take a city tour around Chachapoyas.
+Then stroll around the city, visit the local market, taste exotic and unknown fruits.
 Participate in a cooking class, with a Pisco Sour course.
 To end the day, spend the night in La Reina liquor store in good company and good music.

 The company SAETA offers flights of less than 30 minutes to connect Tarapoto to Chachapoyas.
 This line has a nine-seat light aircraft.

 Another option is to take a daily connecting flight with LATAM: Lima – Jaen.
-Are only 3 hours 30 by car to Chachapoyas, but nit less than 4 hours by private bus or collective.
+The airport from Jaen is at 4 hours by car from Chachapoyas, but about 5 hours by private bus or collective.

 Since May 2017 you have also direct flights with the compagnie ATSA Airlines, twice a week on Mondays and Thursdays flying Lima – Chachapoyas.
 Depending on the people, they fly with 19 or 50-seaters.

-Chachapoyas is better accessible by bus.
+Chachapoyas is easily accessible by bus.
 Several companies: Movil Tours or GH bus, for example, connect different cities each day to the capital of Amazonas

 Night buses allow you to travel and arrive early to Chachapoyas, and then be able to do the visit of the day.